 Despite "judgement" being common in British English, British legal systems adopt "judgment" to maintain consistency and clarity in legal terminology.
 This aligns with international legal standards.

 Determine your audience's regional language preference: use "judgment" for American English and legal contexts, and "judgement" for general British English usage.
-Consistency in spelling throughout your document is key.
+Always use "judgment" in any legal context.
+Consistency in spelling throughout your documents is key.

 This article explains how interest, fees, and legal costs influence the real price of business debt collection and how attorneys help companies manage and reduce these costs effectively.